informatics-isi-edu/ermrest/user-doc/annotation.md

 Supported JSON _ncontext_ patterns:

+- `entry`: Use _nshow_ instruction when displaying NULL values for data-entry.
-- `edit`: Use _nshow_ instruction when displaying NULL values for data editing.
+  - `entry/create`: Use _nshow_ instruction when displaying NULL values for creation (such as in a drop-down list?).
+  - `entry/edit`: Use _nshow_ instruction when displaying existing NULL values to be edited.
 - `filter`: Use _nshow_ instruction when displaying NULL values in filtering controls.
 - `compact`: Use _nshow_ instruction when presenting data in compact, tabular formats.
 - `detailed`: Use _nshow_ instruction when presenting data in detailed, entity-level formats.